Tap / click on image to see more RealViewsTM

 By AnonymousMarch 11, 2025Verified Purchase

-Wall Clock, 8" Round Acrylic
+Wall Clock, 8" Acrylic

 Love the clock it's exactly as pictured.
 I love that it's made in America.
 So far it keeps perfect time and is quiet.